-Rating: Strenuous with some steep sections.
+Strenuous with some steep sections.

-Surface: The route traverses a variety of road surfaces including dirt, sand, bentonite clay, and rocky areas and also requires a ford of the Fremont River.
+The route traverses a variety of road surfaces including dirt, sand, bentonite clay, and rocky areas and also requires a ford of the Fremont River.

-The park has a five site primitive (no water) campground at Cathedral Valley Campground located mid-way through the loop.
+The park has a six site primitive (no water) campground at Cathedral Valley Campground located mid-way through the loop.
 The campground is run on a first-come, first-served basis (permits are not required) and is free.
 For more information on Cathedral Valley, inquire at the visitor center or e-mail us.

 #3 SOUTH DRAW ROAD

-Rating: Strenuous with very steep hills.
+Strenuous with very steep hills.

-Surface: The route traverses a variety of dirt, sand, and rocky surfaces and crosses several creeks that may be muddy.
+The route traverses a variety of dirt, sand, and rocky surfaces and crosses several creeks that may be muddy.

 This ride is not recommended in the winter or spring months due to deep snow at higher elevations which make the route impassable.
-If you like fast downhill rides, this trip should satisfy you.
 The route starts at 8,500 feet (2591 m) on Boulder Mountain and ends in the park at 5,500 feet (1676 m).
 Make sure your bike has good brakes.
 This trip works best if you can shuttle a vehicle to the Pleasant Creek parking area located at the end of the Scenic Drive and then drive to a starting point at the junction of the Bowns Reservoir Road and Utah Hwy 12 on Boulder Mountain.
 Follow the Bowns Reservoir Road to Jorgeson and Tantalus Flats (bypass the turnoff to the reservoir), and continue into the park via the South Draw Road.
 The South Draw Road turns into the Pleasant Creek Road at the Pleasant Creek crossing inside the park.
 The parking area is located near this point.
 If you prearranged a vehicle shuttle, your trip will end here.
 Alternatively, you can ride the entire loop, including 40 miles (64.4 km) of paved road along the Scenic Drive and Utah Highways 24 and 12, back to your starting point on Boulder Mountain.
 Be sure to carry a map of the area (available at the Capitol Reef Natural History Association Bookstore in the visitor center) as there are side roads that may be confusing.

 #4 BOULDER MOUNTAIN/UTAH HWY 12 - BURR TRAIL ROAD/NOTOM - BULLFROG ROAD/UTAH HWY 24 LOOP

-Rating: Very Strenuous with steep climbs.
+Very Strenuous with steep climbs.

 The ride along the Burr Trail Road takes you through narrow, sheer walled Long Canyon, across the relatively flat center of the Circle Cliffs areas, and down the steep eastern slope of the Waterpocket Fold via the spectacular Burr Trail Road Switchbacks.
 Many miles of spur roads are available for exploring in the Circle Cliffs area.
 Near the top of the Burr Trail Road switchbacks, a short spur road branches north into Upper Muley Twist Canyon.
-This three mile (4.8 km) road follows the wash bottom past several large arches and ends at the Strike Valley Overlook parking area.
+This 2.9 mile (4.7 km) road follows the wash bottom past several large arches and ends at the Strike Valley Overlook parking area.
 Bicycles are not permitted beyond this point.
 From the parking area, a short foot trail leads to a spectacular view of Strike Valley from the top of the Waterpocket Fold.
 Another hiking route continues through Upper Muley Twist Canyon (9 miles or 14.5 km round trip).